microsoft/CsWinRT/docs/hosting.md

       1. Acme.dll

 ## Host
-From the activating client's perspective, winrt.host.dll is the implementation of the runtime class.
+From the activating client's perspective, WinRT.Host.dll is the implementation of the runtime class.
 Using the HostFxr library to host the CLR, it provides an adapter from native client code to the managed target assembly that actually implements the class.
-The host may be renamed from winrt.host.dll, to provide host-based probing to find the target assembly.
+The host may be renamed from WinRT.Host.dll, to provide host-based probing to find the target assembly.

 ### Exports
 Per WinRT activation contract, the host exports: